SS La Touraine: Description

 La Touraine was equipped throughout with electric lighting which was distributed by numerous circuits for redundancy and safety.
 La Touraine was initially equipped with accommodations for 392 first-class, 98 second-class, and 600 third-class passengers.

 Operational history

 La Touraine sailed on her maiden voyage from Le Havre to New York on 20 June 1891 in just six days, seventeen hours and thirty minutes.
 During a transatlantic crossing in July 1892 she achieved a record speed of 21.2 knots over the measured mile, although she was never a Blue Riband record holder.

 In 1893, one of her passengers was Bulgarian writer Aleko Konstantinov and he described the journey in his book To Chicago and Back.
+In May 1898, La Touraine was departing New York Harbor when she ran down eight United States Army soldiers in a rowboat who were planting mines to defend against attack during the Spanish–American War.
+La Touraine did not stop or lower lifeboats; two soldiers drowned, while the other six, including Robert I. Rees, later a brigadier general, were rescued.

 On 2 March 1900, La Touraine ran down the sailing trawler 'Briton' of Brixham, Devon, in the English Channel near the Eddystone light.
 The trawler's entire five man crew was lost.